iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 ## Arguments Fuzzing

-In the same module, the `fuzz` command was tested and evaluated against a Linux utility for retrieving information about the current host and operating system, namely `uname`.
-As a dictionary, the previously generated one was used.
+The `fuzz` command was subjected to testing and evaluation in the identical module, in comparison to the `uname` Linux utility, which is utilized for obtaining details regarding the present host and operating system.
+The previously generated dictionary was utilized for reference purposes.

 ```bash
 ➜ opencrs-surface fuzz --elf /usr/bin/uname --dictionary uname.dict